yohanhyunsungyi/collab_canvas/README.md

 - **Instant Sync** - All changes appear for other users in real-time (<100ms)
 - **Multiplayer Cursors** - See other users' cursor positions with name labels
 - **Object Locking** - Automatic locking prevents simultaneous edits on same object
-- **Presence Awareness** - See who's online with live user list in sidebar
+- **Presence Awareness** - See who's online via the header presence menu
 - **Cursor Cleanup** - Disconnected users' cursors automatically disappear

 #### 💾 Persistence & State